Asayish (Democratic Autonomous Administration of North and East Syria): Strength, composition and budget

 The Asayish police has around 15,000 personnel: 10,000 in the Jazira Region, 3,000 in the Afrin Region, and 2,000 in the Euphrates Region.
-Ethnically, Kurds dominate the Asayish, though half of the active personnel in Jazira Region is Arab, while around 300 Turkmens have also enlisted, mostly in Tell Abyad.
-About 30% of the Asayish are women.
-Members of the force are paid $120 monthly salaries, which is above the average monthly salaries of Syrian civil servants, so that Asayish employment is rather attractive.
+Ethnically, Kurds dominate the Asayish, though half of the active personnel in Jazira Region are Arabs, while around 300 Turkmens have also enlisted, mostly in Tell Abyad.
+About 30% of the Asayish personnel are women.
+Members of the force are paid $120 monthly salaries, which is above the average monthly salaries of Syrian civil servants, making Asayish employment rather attractive.